jenkinsci/mabl-integration-plugin/README.md

 ### Adding a mabl Project Step

-Add a *Run mabl journeys* step to your new or existing project.
+Add a *Run mabl tests* step to your new or existing project.

 ![](https://wiki.jenkins.io/download/attachments/138453951/image2018-4-12%2017%3A30%3A23.png?version=1&modificationDate=1523569133000&api=v2)

 Configure the API key.
 Then select environment, and application from the drop-down.
 At least one of environment and application must be supplied.
-All matching plans and their journeys will be run during this step.
+All matching plans and their tests will be run during this step.
 The step will block until the tests are complete/failed, or one hour has elapsed.